 Instructions

-- In a large mixing bowl, add the cooled melted butter, granulated sugar, brown sugar, vanilla extract, egg, egg yolk, and kosher salt.
-Sift in the cocoa powder.
-Whisk until the mixture is smooth and fully combined.
+- In a large bowl, add the melted butter, both sugars, egg, egg yolk, vanilla, and salt.
+Sift in the cocoa powder and whisk until the mixture is completely smooth.

-- Add the flour and baking soda, and mix until the dough is almost combined.
+- Next, add the flour and baking soda, mixing until the dough is just combined.

-- Cover the bowl with plastic wrap and chill the dough in the fridge for at least 1 hour.
+- Cover the bowl and let the dough rest in the fridge for at least one hour.
+This step is essential to keep the cookies thick and stop them from spreading too much.

-- Place the dough balls on the prepared baking sheet and bake for 12–14 minutes, or until the edges are set but the centers still look soft.
+- Place the dough balls on the sheet and bake for 12–14 minutes.
+You’ll know they are done when the edges are set, but the centers still look slightly soft and underbaked.

 Notes